 If your cat despises wearing clothes of any kind, don’t subject him to the embarrassment of being dressed.
 It may be funny, but have you seen many pictures of cats where they looked happy?
 We don’t like being laughed at, our cats really don’t either.

-If He Doesn’t Like Being Picked Up, Respect His Boundaries
+Respect Your Cat By Remembering His Boundaries: If He Doesn’t Like Being Picked Up, Don’t Pick Him Up

 Many cats don’t like being picked up and/or held.
 If this is your cat, don’t randomly pick him up; he’ll wriggle to get free and you may end up with some ugly scratches in the process.
 Think about it, would you like someone you live with to pick you up with no warning and hold you as long as they wanted, even though you indicated you didn’t want them to hold you?
 Annoying, yes!